AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for more updates.

 ## November 2020 {#nov-2020}

+Campaign data model overview has been improved and reorganized.
+[Read more](../../configuration/using/about-data-model.md).

+External account configuration has moved to [this section](../../installation/using/external-accounts.md).

+Campaign Federated Data Access (FDA) documentation has been improved with details for each external database configuration, and moved to [this section](../../installation/using/about-fda.md).

 [Campaign 20.2.3 release](../../rn/using/release--20-2.md#release-20-2-3-build-9182) has moved to General Availability (GA).